n8n-io/n8n-docs/docs/doc2/settings-document-types.md

 ---
-title: Document Types and Field Settings
+title: Document Types, Field Settings and Profile
 description: Here you will find all document types available in DOC² as invoice, credit note, delivery note, order confirmation and many more
 date: "2021-10-29"
 tags:
   - DOC²
   - Settings
   - Document Types
+  - Field Settings
 ---

-## Document Types

 In DOC² you will find the `SETTINGS` menu in the upper bar on `HOME` Screen.